The structure of connected (graded) Hopf algebras revisited: Applications to connected (graded) Hopf algebras

 \section{Applications to connected (graded) Hopf algebras}

 In this section we study the structure of connected (graded) Hopf algebras.

 Let us begin by recalling some notations and definitions on Hopf algebras.
 For a general Hopf algebra $H$, the usual notations $\Delta_H$, $\varepsilon_H$ and $S_H$ are employed to denote the comultiplication, counit and antipode of $H$ respectively.
 The \emph{coradical} of a Hopf algebra $H$ is defined to be the sum of all simple subcoalgebras of $H$.
 It is denoted by $H_{(0)}$.
 Also, the \emph{coradical filtration} of $H$ (\cite[Section 5.2]{Mont}) is denoted by $\{H_{(n)}\}_{n\geq0}$.
 Note that the notations for coradical and coradical filtration we used differ from that of \cite{Mont}.
-For an element $a\in H$, let $\rho_H(a)$ be the smallest number $n$ such that $a\in H_{(n)}$.
 A Hopf algebra is called \emph{connected} if its coradical is one-dimensional.

 By a \emph{graded Hopf algebra} we mean a Hopf algebra $H$ equipped with a grading $H=\bigoplus_{n\geq 0}H_n$ such that $H$ is both a graded algebra and a graded coalgebra, and the antipode preserves the given grading.
 Such a graded Hopf algebra is called \emph{connected} if $H_0=k$.
 It is easy to show that, when $H$ is a connected graded Hopf algebra, one has $\ker \varepsilon_H= H_+:=\bigoplus_{n\geq 1}H_n$ and So the comultiplication of a connected graded Hopf algebra is a pseudo-comultiplication.
 Clearly connected graded Hopf algebras are connected Hopf algebras.
 For a connected Hopf algebra $H$, the coradical filtration $\{H_{(n)}\}_{n\geq 0}$ is a Hopf algebra filtration \cite[p.
 62]{Mont}, whence the associated graded space $\gr_c(H):= \bigoplus_{n\geq 0} H_{(n)}/H_{(n-1)}$ is a connected graded Hopf algebra in the natural way.